Who’s Better at Downtime Communication: IT or Marketing?

 There are at least four reasons why marketing staff are better candidates for communicating with customers about IT issues than IT staff themselves.

-- Marketing is paid to understand your customers and communicate with them effectively.
+- Marketing is paid to understand customers and communicate with them effectively, and knows the proper communication vehicles that will resonate.

 But what about the technical issue itself?
-How can Marketing understand it?
-After all, they spend their time interacting with customers, not working with hardware and virtual environments.
-The key is to set up the basics of downtime communication when NOT in the midst of a crisis.
-This way, IT can verify that the messages Marketing plans to send correspond to the potential issues appropriately.
+How can Marketing understand and discuss it with customers?
+After all, marketing staff spend their time interacting with customers, not working with hardware and virtual environments.
+The key is to set up the basics of downtime communication when your organization is NOT in the midst of a crisis.
+This way, IT can verify that the messages Marketing plans to share are appropriate before they share them.

 There are tools available today that allow you to integrate your IT staff’s own internal monitoring and alert system with a customer communication system.
 Using StatusCast, you can quickly and easily set-up marketing-friendly alerts to end users, “translating” the techie lingo of IT’s application performance management system into something more intelligible to end users.
 Once the initial set-up is complete, the alerts can be programmed to go out automatically or to wait for approval before being released to end users.

-You can learn more about how an application status page can help improve downtime communication here.
+Learn more about how an IT status page can help improve downtime communication here.